Dominican training ship Juan Bautista Cambiaso: History

 For a short period in 2018 after the acquisition by the Dominican Navy, the vessel was named Maria Trinidad Sanchez..
 María Trinidad Sánchez is a heroine from the independence wars of the Dominican Republic.

-Additionally, Juan Bautista Cambiaso has played a part in Domincan international relations, and is used as an "Ambassador of the Seas of the World" by the Dominican Navy.
+Additionally, Juan Bautista Cambiaso has played a part in Dominican international relations, and is used as an "Ambassador of the Seas of the World" by the Dominican Navy.
 In July 2023, the ship made a port call in Jamaica, strengthening ties between the two nations.